Cryptocurrency and crime: Exit scams and Ponzi schemes through initial coin offerings (ICOs)

-Most exit scams (or rugpulls) as well as many ponzi schemes involving cryptocurrencies are performed through Initial Coin Offerings (ICOs).
-As an example, according to a report by Satis Group, almost 80% of all projects launched through an ICO in 2017 were scams.
-These scams usually involve attracting investments from mostly retail investors, inflating the price and the perpetrators subsequently abandoning the project in question after selling off their own shares.
+Most exit scams (or rugpulls), as well as many ponzi schemes involving cryptocurrencies, are performed through Initial Coin Offerings (ICOs), and Satis Group has reported that almost 80% of all projects launched through an ICO in 2017 were scams.
+These scams usually involve the perpetrators attracting investments from mostly retail investors, inflating the price and subsequently abandoning the project in question after selling off their own shares.

 The novelty of ICOs accounts for the current lack of governmental regulation.
-This lack of regulatory measures as well as the pseudonymity of cryptocurrency transactions and their international nature across countless jurisdictions in many different countries can make it much more difficult to identify and take legal action against perpetrators involved in these scams.
-Since 2017 the SEC has been actively pursuing groups and individuals responsible for ICO-related scams.
+This lack of regulatory measures, as well as the pseudonymity of cryptocurrency transactions and their international nature across countless jurisdictions in many different countries, can make it much more difficult to identify and take legal action against perpetrators involved in these scams.
+Since 2017, the SEC has been actively pursuing groups and individuals responsible for ICO-related scams.

 Ponzi schemes

-Ponzi schemes are another common form of utilizing blockchain-based technologies to commit fraud.
+Ponzi schemes are another common method of utilizing blockchain-based technologies to commit fraud.
 Most schemes of this sort use multi-level marketing schemes to encourage investors to conduct risky investments.
-Onecoin is one of the more notable examples of cryptocurrency-ponzi schemes: Founded in 2014 by Ruja Ignatova, OneCoin is estimated to have generated billion in income.
-While at least in China some of the investors' funds have been recovered and several members of the organisation arrested in the U.S., Ignatova herself is still at large.
+Onecoin is one of the more notable examples of cryptocurrency-ponzi schemes: founded in 2014 by Ruja Ignatova, OneCoin is estimated to have generated billion in income.
+While, at least in China, some of the investors' funds have been recovered and several members of the organisation arrested in the U.S., Ignatova herself is still at large.
+Quadriga was another cryptocurrency ponzi scheme--this time in Canada--which involved $190 million US dollars or $250 million Canadian dollars and was investigated by both the Royal Canadian Mounted Police and the Federal Bureau of Investigation after the death of its owner, Gerald William Cotten, in December 2018.